-Data Science interviews questions are more on hands on kind of questions on high level, so you need to give yourself a lot of time to practice and not cram materials, some questions floating on internet.
-Of course, you need to prepare for certain type of screening questions such as
+Data Science interview questions are more hands-on kind of questions on a high level, so you need to give yourself a lot of time to practice and not cram materials, some questions floating on the internet.
+Of course, you need to prepare for a certain type of screening questions such as

 - How to interpret a p-value

-- Where do you use decision tree algorithm
+- Where do you use the decision tree algorithm?

 - Which language you prefer R or Python and why so?

-Though these question are open ended, which can have a lengthy answers, I suggest to keep in straight to be point with around a min length response.
-To keep it this way, you need to prepare before hand for these kind of questions.
+Though these questions are open-ended, which can have lengthy answers, I suggest keeping in straight to be a point with around a min length response.
+To keep it this way, you need to prepare beforehand for this kind of questions.

 What do interviewers looking for?

 From my experience of working with big companies in advising them in Data Science Strategy, I can tell you that many companies, even the big ones, have a limited idea about what a data scientist should know.
 Some require Data Scientist with strong business & analysis skills and expect them to drive Data Science projects with a team of Machine learning experts, Analyst and Developers, while others expect Data Scientist to a strong knowledge in creating models and building things by themselves.
 Especially, if the Data Science team is just a few people and Data Scientist should be capable of building things.